 Also one of the top national park’s in Taiwan, Yangmingshan is found on the northern tip of the island and we highly recommend doing this ride in the spring season when the park’s famous cherry blossoms are in full bloom.
 That said, it’s an amazing journey all year round (weather permitting), and given that it’s a relatively small national park (located between Taipei city and the northern coast) you can see it all in one afternoon of cycling.
 Highway 2 boasts long stretches of fully separated bike lanes which makes the trek a pleasant one for those uncomfortable sharing the road with vehicles.
 When beginning within Yangmingshan, you can head northeast to the Jinshan District and take the coastal stretch (Highway 2 / Danjin Road) north.
 Or, you can take the 101 northwest and ride out on to Hwy 2 at Qianshuiwan Seaside Park (west on Danjin) or Baishawan Beach (east on Danjin), the latter of which is one of the best beach destinations near Taipei – a great place to pull off the road, relax, and even eat (there’s a great British fish & chips joint here).
 Take note that if you plan on doing the entire Hwy 2 loop to/from Yangmingshan, that it’s not all greenery, beaches, and sunbathers on the coastal route surrounding the National Park, as there are long stretches of industrial zones – but that’s perfect for those who want to ride without distraction and get some exercise after indulging on a few too many Gua Bao buns.
 Explore the routes around Yangmingshan National Park here:

 The cities near the national parks above all have bike rental shops, and there are trains and buses that will allow bikes on board so that you can start your trek within the parks before hitting the coastal routes.
 That said, it’s best to go with a local guide who has experience pedaling the highways and smaller paths in each respective region.
 A guide will also connect you to preferred rental shops (and preferred rates) and will help you discover hidden gems along the way.
-Learn more about how it works, here.
+Click here to view all the exciting Taiwan Tours.